 Joint managing conservatorship is the legal term for joint custody.
-In a joint managing conservatorship, both parents share custody of the child based on legally-established agreements on time and location.
-Major decision-making abilities including medical, dental, school attended, religious practices, and extracurricular activities are also split between both parents.
+Most people believe that this means joint possession, or having the children 50% of the time, but technically it only deals with the rights and duties of conservatorship.
+In a joint managing conservatorship, a visitation schedule will be ordered, which lays out the possession for all parties.
+Major decision-making abilities including medical, dental, school attended, religious practices, and extracurricular activities are also divided up between both parents.

 In joint custody cases, the judge has the final decision on where the child’s primary residence will be.
 If your home is chosen as the child’s primary residence, this means you have been designated as the child’s primary conservator and the other parent is now the non-custodial conservator.